eliasu/stegreif_25/content/collections/programme/en/bechange-awakening.md

     content:
       -
         type: text
-        text: '#bechange is a new chapter, a word of encouragement to all curious people, a touch of confidence in a world in disarray, and above all a musical invitation to get involved: to '
+        text: 'bechange is a new chapter, a word of encouragement to all curious people, a touch of confidence in a world in disarray, and above all a musical invitation to get involved: to '
       -
         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: think